l50/unm_ismart_presentation/1_vm_setup.md

    sudo passwd vagrant
    ```

-   When prompted, enter in whatever password you desire.
+   When prompted, enter whatever password you desire.
 The next time you log in, this will be the password that you use for the vagrant user.

 3. Install Docker